 Back in March when I started working from home, I was so inspired by the blogging space, and felt a burning motivation for writing and posting on this little space.
 Working from home meant that I had much more free time and flexibility to work on my blog at the level I had always wanted.
 Perfect combination, right?
 But it wasn’t long before my motivation bubble popped, and I felt well and truly deflated, to say the least, with the online world.
 There has been so much going on in the world over the past few months.
 Big, important, and scary things, way beyond anything that me and my little blog can convey, as much as I want to acknowledge them.
 So I felt for my own sanity I have really had to pull back from the online world and prioritise my life IRL and learning about what is going on in the world.

 It’s no secret that guilt is a reoccurring undercurrent in a lot of blogger’s lives, it’s part of the crazy pressure that comes with having any kind of online presence.
 I know I’ve talked about it in lots of posts over the years, but whenever I take time off from my blog (even though it’s not my job), I feel guilty.
 Always fighting the urge to be productive to just relax, or do whatever it is I was doing instead of blogging, which means my brain is always going at what feels like 100mph.
+There are many ways in the past I’ve tried to chill out and keep anxiety at bay whilst ploughing on with blog work and my full-time work such as meditation, running, and even CBD (which you can learn more about over at CFAH.org ).
 But this time around, the extra stuff I’ve been doing has been non-negotiable.
 I have needed to put myself into reading and watching and learning about the Black Lives Matter movement and the true history of humanity and what on earth has gone on in this world.
 It’s a responsibility that has had a hella bright light shone on it recently- long may that light continue to burn- so putting my blogging and social media side to one side was just a given to get my priorities in order, and my mental wellbeing.

 Speaking of mental wellbeing, this past weekend I took part with the Digital Detox and went full force and deleted the apps completely from Friday to Monday to avoid any silly auto pilot scrolling (we are all guilty).
 It’s crazy how bizarre it felt not clicking on the apps and checking up on the regular stories and seeing what’s trending.
 It took a little bit of getting used to if I’m honest, and I felt a bit weird on Saturday morning to not wake up and lie in bed scrolling through other people’s lives, which sounds a bit mental but is what I usually do first thing whenever I wake up, without batting an eyelid.
 However I soon embraced the change and felt that relaxation hit in my chest.
 For me there was definitely a lift 0n my physical anxiety, that slight pressure in my chest that I can’t normally find a reason for, had dissolved.
 It felt a bit like Bernard’s Watch (who else used to LOVE that show?), as if the world around me had stopped and I could finally just take a step back and breathe, having a day to myself with no one else involved.
 It was a bit scary to think how many years have gone by where I have checked through those apps staring into other people’s lives each and every day, and it felt so healthy to stop that even just for a weekend.
 I would definitely recommend giving the Digital Detox a go if you didn’t join in last weekend, I think it’s going to be a regular part of my week going forwards, in a bid to actually focus on my IRL life, rather than constantly dabbling in my life online.